 The first part of treating a glucagonoma is to manage the symptoms.
 This usually involves having to take anti-diabetic tablets or insulin injections to manage the high blood sugar levels.
 For the rash, this is often managed by taking supplements of amino acids and zinc whilst also applying skin cream over the rash.

-In cases of malignant glucagonoma, there are several treatment options still available:
+In cases of malignant glucagonoma, there are several treatment options still available.
+The treatment you have depends on:

 There are many factors that affect which type of treatment is right for each individual patient and the exact treatment that each patient receives will be tailored to their condition.
 Patients should discuss any concerns about these treatment options with their doctor or specialist.